-7.8.5 Mail Order Pharmacy
+7.8.4 Mail Order Pharmacy

 Members can choose to fill prescriptions for covered medications through a Moda-designated mail order pharmacy.
-A mail order pharmacy form can be obtained on the Member Dashboard or by contacting Customer Service.
+A mail order pharmacy form can be obtained on myModa or by contacting Customer Service.

-7.8.6 Specialty Services & Pharmacy
+7.8.5 Specialty Services & Pharmacy

 Specialty medications are often used to treat complex chronic health conditions.
 The member's pharmacist and other professional providers will tell a member if a prescription requires prior authorization or must be obtained from a Moda-designated specialty pharmacy.
-Information about the clinical services and a list of covered specialty medications is available on modahealth.com or by contacting Customer Service.
+Information about the clinical services and a list of covered specialty medications is available on myModa or by contacting Customer Service.

 Most specialty medications must be prior authorized.
 If a member does not purchase specialty medications at the Moda-designated specialty pharmacy, the expense will not be covered.
 Some specialty prescriptions may have shorter day supply coverage limits.
-Some medications may be eligible for a 90-day supply.
 For some specialty medications, members may be required to enroll in programs to ensure proper medication use and/or reduce the cost of the medication.
-More information is available on the Member Dashboard or by contacting Customer Service.
+More information is available on myModa or by contacting Customer Service.

-7.8.7 Self-Administered Medication
+7.8.6 Self-Administered Medication

 All self-administered medications are subject to the prescription medication requirements of section 7.8.
-Self-administered specialty medications are subject to the same requirements as other specialty medications (section 7.8.6).
+Self-administered specialty medications are subject to the same requirements as other specialty medications (section 7.8.5).